tc39/notes/meetings/2016-03/march-31.md

 AWB: All we could do at this point is revert it; there's no well-thought-out replacement.

-MS: It was unfortunate for us because we are throwing away our work; we did all of this work to implement tail calls, as the first implementor when ES6 came out of this feature
+MLS: It was unfortunate for us because we are throwing away our work; we did all of this work to implement tail calls, as the first implementor when ES6 came out of this feature

 BT: We had a lot of features shifting underneath us too